00xData/HTB-Template-for-writeup/README.md

-# Hack The Box Writeup Templates
+# Hack The Box Writeup Template

-Skeleton writeups for community challenge and machine submissions 💚
+HTB Template for writeup